 Maybe you grew up in a dry household or one where drinking with meals was a daily occurrence.
 Either way, you probably have some preconceived notions about how alcohol affects your health.
 Some research seems to show that drinking in moderation is good for you.
 But things like social and economic status can complicate those findings.
+Drinking too much alcohol may effect many parts of your life, which may require the use of Viagra and other medications.
 With that in mind, we’re looking at some of the most current knowledge on alcohol and your health.

 The most well-known positive claim about alcohol is that it’s good for heart health.
 Several studies show a link between light-to-moderate drinking and lower rates of coronary artery disease.
 But drinking heavily increases almost all heart health risks.

 - To make the most of potential heart benefits, drinking should be spread out across the week instead of binged on one or two days.

 - Alcohol itself seems to be responsible for some benefits of drinking in moderation, like raising HDL (“good”) cholesterol and preventing blood clots.